-Modern wedding bands for women.
-Wearing a wedding band symbolizes love, devotion and commitment for your mate.
-Choose a ladies wedding band from a wide range of materials: titanium, black titanium, palladium, cobalt, 14k gold & diamonds, timoku and zirconium.
-Each band comes with a 90 day money back guarantee and lifetime warranty.
+Wearing a wedding band symbolizes love, devotion and commitment to your mate.
+Ladies can choose a band from a wide range of materials: titanium, black titanium, palladium, cobalt, 14K gold & diamonds, timoku and zirconium.
+Each band comes with a 15 day money back guarantee and 5 year warranty. ...read more

 Many historians believe the ancient Egyptians started the tradition of women wearing wedding bands.
 Archaeologists discovered 3,000 year old artifacts which had images of rings being exchanged, that were made of braided reeds (remember Egypt is on the Nile River) and hemp.

 In ancient Rome, most wedding bands were made of iron.
 The rich upper class used bands of gold and silver.
 Also, interesting is that in the ancient Roman culture the wedding band symbolized possession, instead of a symbol of love.
-Thus a man could claim a woman as his wife with a ring.
-Splendid idea, right?!
+Thus a man could claim a woman as his wife and possession with a ring.
+S

 Early United States